 30-day trials are one of the most game-changing personal development ideas I’ve ever incorporated into my life.
-30-day trials are especially helpful if you’ve ever had issues adopting good habits — like working out every day, going vegan, or journaling.
-They’re also helpful for breaking bad habits — like your to addiction to social media, or smoking, or doing crack-cocaine while watching VR porn (hey, I don’t know what you’re into).
+30-day trials are especially helpful if you’ve ever had issues adopting good habits—like working out every day, going vegan, or journaling.
+They’re also helpful for breaking bad habits—like your addiction to social media.
+Or smoking.
+Or doing crack cocaine.
+(Hey, I don’t know what you’re into.)

 For most people, making massive changes like the ones above can be so overwhelming that they never even get started in the first place.